Medicare Supplement Insurance Plan N

 Medicare Supplemental Plan N is one of 10 standardized Medigap plans available in most states.
-Like other Medigap coverage, this plan helps with certain costs that Original Medicare doesn’t cover, including cost-sharing expenses you may have for hospital services or doctor visits.
+Like other Medigap basic benefits, this plan helps with certain costs that Original Medicare doesn’t cover, including cost-sharing expenses you may have for hospital services or doctor visits.

 Like other Medigap plans in most states, Plan N offers standardized benefits.
-This means that you’ll get the exact same coverage for Plan N, no matter where you live or which insurance company you purchase the policy from.
+This means that you’ll get the exact same basic benefits for Plan N, no matter where you live or which insurance company you purchase the policy from.

 Plan N covers the following benefits: